rbrandt1/MaxTreeS/README.md

 Examples of point clouds the ROS version of MTStereo can produce can be viewed by watching the following video.

 [![Watch the video](https://img.youtube.com/vi/VfYLtVT-DKY/maxresdefault.jpg)](https://youtu.be/VfYLtVT-DKY)

+# Acknowledgement

+This work received support from the EU Horizon 2020 program, under the project TrimBot2020 (grant No. 688007).